-CIV ENV 327-0 Finite Element Methods in Mechanics See Civil Engineering.
+CIV ENV 327-0 Finite Element Methods in Mechanics

+Development of finite elements from variational principles and application to static stress analysis.
+Introduction to techniques for transient and generalized field problems.
+Computer implementation of finite element techniques.
 MECH ENG 333-0 Introduction to Mechatronics Introduction to microprocessor-controlled electromechanical systems.
 Interfacing sensors and actuators to computers, electrical and mechanical prototyping, dissection of a commercial product.
 Final team project.
 Prerequisite: 233, EECS 221, or consent of instructor.

-MECH ENG 340-1,2,3 Computer-Integrated Manufacturing Use of computers to improve productivity and reduce costs in the manufacture of discrete parts and assemblies.
+MECH ENG 340-1,2,3 Computer-Integrated ManufacturingUse of computers to improve productivity and reduce costs in the manufacture of discrete parts and assemblies.
 1. Manufacturing processes: Analysis and evaluation of process usage in the contemporary manufacturing environment.
 Prerequisite: 240 or consent of instructor.
 2. CAD/CAM: Geometric modeling, dimensioning systems, tolerances, design for manufacture, programming of machine tools.
-Prerequisites: 340-1; 262 or CIV ENV 216; or consent of instructor.
+Prerequisite: 340-1 or consent of instructor.
 3. Manufacturing automation: sensors, actuators, and computers for automation; principles of computer control; programmable logic controllers; robotic devices; assembly automation.
 Prerequisite: 340-2 or consent of instructor.